manickam-vcollab/VCollabDocumentsRST/README.md

 # Guides to generate html and chm
+## File format

-- This repository contains VCollab products documents in rst format.
+- This repository contains VCollab products documents in **rst** format.
-- This rst format can help us to convert some other formats.
+## What is sphnix
+- Sphinx is a powerful documentation generator.
+## Configuration of sphnix theme
-- Every folder contains config.py file it hepls us to configure the theme.
+- Each folder has **config.py** file it hepls us to configure the sphinx theme.

 ## Build command for html
  Open local path terminal run